nf-core/configs/docs/crick.md

 # nf-core/configs: Crick (CAMP HPC) Configuration

-This pipeline has been successfully configured for use on the CAMP HPC cluster at the [The Francis Crick Institute](https://www.crick.ac.uk/).
+All nf-core pipelines have been successfully configured for use on the CAMP HPC cluster at the [The Francis Crick Institute](https://www.crick.ac.uk/).

 To use, run the pipeline with `-profile crick`.
 This will download and launch the [`crick.config`](../conf/crick.config) which has been pre-configured with a setup suitable for the CAMP HPC cluster.
 Using this profile, Nextflow will download a temporary singularity image with all of the required software before execution of the pipeline.